Looking for the best crossbow? Well, you’ve come to the right place.

 Crossbow Legality Questions & Answers

-Unfortunately, I can’t give you legal advice.
-That’s why you should look up local regulations for where you live before finalizing a crossbow purchase.
+That’s why you should look up local regulations for where you live before finalizing your purchase.

-The North American Crossbow Federation provides helpful information by state for crossbow hunting.
+This website provides helpful information by state for crossbow hunting.

 Final Thoughts

-A crossbow can be a great hunting tool.
 It combines the quiet approach of archery with easier aiming and firing.

 You don’t run out of ammo (as long as you recover your arrows), and they can last for years with proper care and maintenance.